nutanix-japan/hycu/hycu/hycu.rst

 ++++++++++++++++++++++

 The target is used for storing backups coordinated by HYCU.
 HYCU supports:
+   - Nutanix
    - iSCSI (including Nutanix Volumes)
    - NFS (including Nutanix Files)
    - SMB (including Nutanix Files)
    - AWS, S3 (including Nutanix Buckets)
    - Azure
+   - Google Cloud Platform (GCP)

 In this exercise you will create a Nutanix Volume group to use as a target for VM backup data.
    - In a Nutanix Mine environment, the HYCU appliance and target storage would reside on the same cluster.
    - In a non-Mine production environment the HYCU appliance and target storage would not reside on the same cluster as the source VMs.

 HYCU makes it incredibly easy to configure a Nutanix cluster (whether Mine or otherwise) as a target.
 After specifying Prism Element credentials, HYCU automatically configures a Volume Group with multiple vDisks and enables external iSCSI access.
+The Volume Group is then formatted with XFS and allows data to be striped across the multiple underlying vDisks, thereby maximizing write performance, which in-turn helps minimize backup job times.
 HYCU then leverages this Volume Group as a backup target.

 .. note:: Prior to configuring a Nutanix target in HYCU, ensure the cluster has a Data Services IP configured

    .. figure:: images/8.png

 #.
 From the **HYCU** sidebar, click :fa:`bars` **> Targets**.